 The exemption under section 12O(2) is not available to any income received or accrued from the film concerned in any year of assessment subsequent to the date of the deduction of the net loss.
-Accordingly, any income earned from the film concerned in the 2018 or a later year of assessment will be taxable.
+Therefore, any income earned from the film concerned in the 2018 or a later year of assessment will be taxable.
 In addition, the deduction under section 12O(5)(a) is not available in later years of assessment.

-Example 8 - Deduction of a net loss
+Example 9 - Deduction of a net loss

 A is a film producer that owns the production rights to produce a local film.
-Principal photography commenced on 1 June 2013 and was completed on the last day of the 2014 year of assessment.
+Principal photography commenced on 1 June 2013.
 On 1 January 2014 B contributed an amount of R200 000 to fund the expenditure incurred in completing the film and in return received 10% of the exploitation rights which entitled B to receive 10% of the proceeds from film sales.